They get sturdier, bigger, start to roll around and sit up, and just generally become proper little ‘people’.

 “I would have never thought a fairly harmless skin condition would have such an impact, but when Emmie had contact dermatitis she could just not sleep at all because of the scratching,” says Dad, Ed.
 “She was obviously then grumpy during the day, so we just couldn’t be bothered to go out or do much and all just felt a bit miserable!
 But we stopped using bubble bath and bathed her less too, and then it cleared up, so now we know she obviously just has sensitive skin.”

 While it’s not easy to see your baby in discomfort, once the irritant/allergen has been established, you can avoid it and the rash should clear up on its own.
-However, if you are concerned, always speak to your doctor or pharmacist.
-For more information on contact dermatitis, read our blog post, here.
+However, if you are concerned, always speak to your doctor or pharmacist, and in the meantime why don't you read our dedicated contact dermatitis blog post.

 Officially another form of contact dermatitis, nappy rash looks like red, painful bumps on your baby’s bottom.
 It’s very common and can be really hard work for baby and parent because you obviously need to clean their bottom regularly, but the ‘wiping’ can be uncomfortable for them.